 Notes

-- You can buy the spices separately or if you go to an Asian store they might have a kit of mixed spices for pho which also includes a sachet.
-The net weight of the kit I used was 1.6 oz (46g).
-I only used ½ of this kit.
+- You can purchase the spices separately, or if available, consider using a pre-mixed pho spice kit, which often includes a sachet of mixed spice for convenience.
+The kit I used has a net weight of 1.6 oz (46g) and I only used ½ of the kit.

-- Too much spices can overpower the taste of soup.
+- Note: Too much spices can overpower the taste of soup.

 Leave a Comment